Ayokanmi-Adejola/Ayokanmi-Adejola/README.md

       alt="Ayokanmi Adejola"
       height="20"
       width="100"
-  /></a> where i share insights on Software development, growth in tech and latest industry trends
+  /></a> where i share my insights on Software development, growth in tech and latest industry trends